Paula Ackerman

-Paula Ackerman (פאולה אקרמן; December 7, 1893 – January 12, 1989) was the first woman to perform rabbinical functions in the United States, leading the Beth Israel congregation in Meridian, Mississippi from 1951–53 (making her the first woman to assume spiritual leadership of a U.S. mainstream Jewish congregation) and the Beth-El congregation in Pensacola, Florida briefly in the 1960s.
+Paula Ackerman (פאולה אקרמן; December 7, 1893 – January 12, 1989) is thought to have been the first woman to perform rabbinical functions in the United States, leading the Beth Israel congregation in Meridian, Mississippi, from 1951 to 1953—making her the first woman to assume spiritual leadership of a mainstream American Jewish congregation—and the Temple Beth-El in Pensacola, Florida, briefly in the 1960s.
 She led the National Committee on Religious Schools for the National Federation of Temple Sisterhoods.

 Early life

-Born as Paula Herskovitz in Pensacola, Florida, she married Rabbi William Ackerman in 1919.
+She was born as Paula Herskovitz in Pensacola, Florida to Joseph Herskovitz (also Herschkovitz and Herskovitch), an immigrant from Romania, and Debora (née Lang), an immigrant from Germany.
+She had two brothers; both later changed their surnames to Hertz.

-She led the congregation at the Temple Beth Israel in Meridian, Mississippi.
-She had led services before, when her husband was absent or ill.
+During World War I, she served as the secretary for the Pensacola branch of the National Jewish Welfare Board.